evhub/coconut/DOCS.md

 1. run `coconut --mypy install` and
 2. tell your static type checker of choice to look in `~/.coconut_stubs` for stub files (for `mypy`, this is done by adding it to your [`MYPYPATH`](https://mypy.readthedocs.io/en/latest/running_mypy.html#how-imports-are-found)).

 To explicitly annotate your code with types to be checked, Coconut supports [Python 3 function type annotations](https://www.python.org/dev/peps/pep-0484/), [Python 3.6 variable type annotations](https://www.python.org/dev/peps/pep-0526/), and even Coconut's own [enhanced type annotation syntax](#enhanced-type-annotation).
 By default, all type annotations are compiled to Python-2-compatible type comments, which means it all works on any Python version.
+Coconut also supports [PEP 695 type parameter syntax](#type-parameter-syntax) for easily adding type parameters to classes, functions, [`data` types](#data), and type aliases.

 Coconut even supports `--mypy` in the interpreter, which will intelligently scan each new line of code, in the context of previous lines, for newly-introduced MyPy errors.
 For example:
 ```coconut_pycon